25 hours per week.

 Courses commence each Monday with arrival to the homestay (if applicable) on the Sunday.
 Departure from homestay is on the Saturday following the end of the course.

-The fundamentals of flexibility: for Use of English
+Flexibility for Use of English

-Fundamental listening skills: for the listening paper
+Confidence for the spoken paper

 By the end of this course, the student is expected to be able to